besttime-app/BestTime-Documentation/source/includes/_introduction.md

 ### Coverage
 BestTime.app has coverage in 150+ countries.
 It depends on multiple factors if a business can be forecasted.
 A rough guideline is that the business needs to be a public business and has at least 100 visitors per day.

-### Data retention
+### Updating venue foot traffic data
-Forecast will only be stored on the server for a specific number of days.
-This depends on your subscription plan.
-Expired forecasts will be automatically deleted.
-Store a forecast response locally or upgrade your plan to keep using a forecast.
+- Live data needs to be refreshed every clock hour using the Live data endpoint.

-### Updating a forecast
+- A foot traffic forecast can be used for one or multiple weeks.
+To update an existing business forecast you need to create a 'New venue foot traffic data forecast'.
-To update an existing business forecast you need to create a new forecast.
-Currently, only the latest forecast for each business is accessible through the API.
-It is up to the user to decide how often a forecast needs to be updated, but in general, we recommend to update a forecast every two to four weeks.
-Live data is the current relative activity for the current hour.
-It is therefore suggested to update the live data every hour.
+* The venue filter returns updated foot traffic data that is never older than a month.
+If you want the latest foot traffic data you can use the 'New venue foot traffic data forecast' to update a single venue, or the Venue Update tool to update multiple venues.

 ## Queries
-Forecasting a (new) business takes a few seconds.
+Forecasting a (new) business takes a few seconds (using the New Foot Traffic forecast endpoint).
 Normally a forecast is accurate for at least several weeks (depending on the business), therefore the data from existing forecasts can still be used for a longer period.
 Queries are used to get data from an existing forecasted business.
 For example the whole forecast, or a specific analysis on a specific day.

 A query response is almost instant, includes sometimes additional data, and makes it easier to answer specific questions.

 ### Recommended usage
 Forecasts are based on visits to the business from the past few weeks.
 We recommend therefore to only forecast (update) a business once every few weeks.
 Queries should be used in between the forecasts.
 This reduces API forecast credits and improves the API performance.
+The Venue filter tool is the most cost/speed effective method to get foot traffic data for multiple venues.
+Live data needs to be updated every clock hour and is therefore relatively expensive compared to using the Venue filter API and / or the New Foot Traffic forecast endpoint - which returns data that is useful for a week or longer.

 ### Additional dynamic data
 Some query responses include additional dynamic data on top of the stored forecast.